MicrosoftDocs/windows-iot/windows-iot/iot-enterprise/Hardware-Guidance/Prototype.md

 This guide will walk you through how to start prototyping with Windows 10 IoT Enterprise.

 ## Step 1: Select hardware
-To begin your prototyping journey, you can choose to use your existing hardware to run Windows 10 IoT Enterprise as long as it meets the [requirements](./Hardware_Requirements.md) or you can select a SoC board.
+To begin your prototyping journey, you can select a SoC board or leverage your existing hardware to run Windows 10 IoT Enterprise, as long as it meets the following [requirements](./Hardware_Requirements.md).

 The following boards have been proven to be a great start point for your Windows 10 IoT Enterprise solution.
 Feel free to choose a specific version based upon your budgetary constraints and technical requirements.